The classic Frito Pie dish containing corn chips, chili, and cheese is transformed into a dip you can scoop into your mouth with reckless abandon!

 You might think that Frito pie is just a Midwestern dish but think again.
 Or maybe you have never heard of Frito pie?
 If not, let me introduce you.
 It is a humble dish made with corn chips, usually Fritos, and topped with chili and cheese.
 Simple yet delicious!
 Once you taste it you think that it can’t get any better, but it can.

 I have to tell you a secret.
 I was never a fan of corn chips growing up, mostly because I snacked on the antipasto and relish trays my mom made.
 My parents made a lot of Italian food for meals, so naturally, we snacked in the same fashion.
-Not being exposed to them at an early age might have led to my preference of other snack chips.
+Not being exposed to them at an early age might have led to my preference for other snack chips.
 Enter the husband.
 Growing up in the south he loves Fritos, still does, so via spousal osmosis, I love them.
 Ok, like them.
 Let’s not get carried away…

 Another thing I must confess, I am a Bravo Housewives junkie.
 I watch all of them and my most recent favorite is the one from Dallas.
 All the different cities are based around the usual affluent housewives, but in Dallas, they were very into charity work along with fighting with each other.